Rational Approximation of Golden Angles: Accelerated Reconstructions for Radial MRI: Introduction

 Radial sampling schemes differ in the angle between spokes and in the overall temporal ordering of the acquisition of the spokes.
 One of the simplest schemes is an equidistant angular pattern in which the spokes are homogeneously distributed over a whole circle or half circle.
 One advantage is that the acquired data is self-explanatory, i.e. the angle between spokes can be derived from the total number of radial projections.
-Another advantage is that only a finite number of angular positions are sampled, which then allows precomputation of quantities such as the PSF which may save memory or reconstruction time in some cases.
+Another advantage is that only a finite number of angular positions are sampled, which then allows sharing of precomputed information about quantities such as the PSF which may save memory or computation time.\\ While equidistant sampling is a good choice for static imaging, other sampling schemes are preferable for dynamic imaging.
 To improve spatio-temporal k-space coverage in the presence of motion or dynamic contrast changes turn-based acquisition schemes are used that reorder the spokes so that consecutive spokes are separated by larger angles.

 A disadvantage of such schemes is that the temporal resolution is determined by the temporal footprint of a single turn.
 A more flexible solution is offered by golden ratio based sampling \cite{Winkelmann_IEEETrans.Med.Imag._2007,Wundrak_IEEETransMedImag_2015}.
 By choosing an irrational angle between spokes based on the golden ratio, good k-space coverage is ensured simultaneously for different bin sizes.
 Temporal resolution can then be selected retrospectively.
 Therefore, golden ratio based schemes are among the most common radial sampling schemes \cite{Feng_J.Magn.Reson.Imaging_2022}.

-Nevertheless, compared to equidistant angular sampling, irrational angles have several disadvantages: Every spoke samples a unique projection and this prevents precomputation of sampling related quantities such as the PSF as used in Toeplitz-based gridding techniques \cite{Wajer__2001,Uecker_Magn.Reson.Med._2010,Baron_Magn.Reson.Med._2017}.
-Another problem is that the computation of the angles may be affected by numerical differences, which could accumulate and result in incorrect trajectories for long acquisition trains, e.g. when different software is used for acquisition and reconstruction.
-This problem also affects long-term reproducibility of data acquired with golden ratio schemes when the exact angles used for the acquisition are not preserved.
-As a practical problem, the projection angles for acquired spokes are often not stored together with the acquired data.
-This complicates processing of the data because the information has to be recovered from additional meta data or - in some cases - from external documentation.
+Nevertheless, compared to equidistant angular sampling, irrational angles also have a disadvantage: Every spoke samples a unique projection and this prevents sharing of precomputed information such as the PSF between different temporal frames of an acquired time series.